apexcodings/earthinversion.github.io/_posts/2020-08-15-pygmt-high-resolution-topographic-map-in-python.md

 <h2 id="introduction">Introduction <a href="#top"><i class="fa fa-arrow-circle-up" aria-hidden="true"></i></a></h2>

+If you have been working in seismology, then you must have come across [Generic Mapping Tools (GMT) software](https://www.generic-mapping-tools.org).
+It is widely used software, not only in seismology but across the Earth, Ocean, and Planetary sciences and beyond.
+It is a free, open-source software used to generate publication quality maps or illustrations, process data and make animations.
+Recently, GMT built API (Application Programming Interface) for MATLAB, Julia and Python.
+In this post, we will explore the Python wrapper library for the GMP API - [PyGMT](https://www.pygmt.org/).
+Using the GMT from Python script allows enormous capabilities.

 <h2 id="visualization">Example script <a href="#top"><i class="fa fa-arrow-circle-up" aria-hidden="true"></i></a></h2>
+In this post, we will demonstrate the PyGMT implementation by plotting the topographic map of southern India.
+We will also plot some markers on the map.

 <h3 id="import-libraries">Importing Libraries <a href="#top"><i class="fa fa-arrow-circle-up" aria-hidden="true"></i></a></h3>